RohanAlexander/telling_stories_with_data/_book/94-oh_you_think_and_shoulders_of_giants.md

+# Oh you think and shoulders

-# Oh, you think we have good data on that!
+## Oh, you think we have good data on that!

 1. Maternal mortality
 2. The economy. https://www.nber.org/system/files/chapters/c4224/c4224.pdf.